ulb-sachsen-anhalt/digital-derivans/README.md

 ./scripts/build_docker_image.sh
 ```

-For using the docker image it is the same like described in [Usage](#usage) section, except you has to pass all required directories / files as mapped volumes.
+Usage of docker image is described in [Usage](#usage) section, but all required directories / files need to be passed as mapped volumes.

 For example: